Manifold Learning by Mixture Models of VAEs for Inverse Problems: Introduction

 \paragraph{Learning manifolds with multiple charts.} Under the assumption that $D$ is injective, the set of generated points $\{D(z):z\in\R^d\}$ forms a manifold that approximates the training set.
 However, this requires that the data manifold admits a global parameterization.
 In particular, it must not be disconnected or contain holes.
-In order to model disconnected manifolds, the authors of \cite{PL2018} propose to model the latent space of a VAE by a Gaussian mixture model.
-Similarly, the authors of \cite{DFDKT2018,MLMTT2019,RMP2020} propose latent distributions defined on Riemannian manifolds for representing general topologies.
-In \cite{2022-massa-garbarino-benvenuto}, the manifold is embedded into a higher-dimensional space, in the spirit of Whitney embedding theorem.
+In order to model disconnected manifolds, \citet{FZWN2021,JZTT2017,KRRA2022,PL2018} propose to model the latent space of a VAE by a Gaussian mixture model.
+This enables the authors to capture multimodal probability distributions.
+However, this approach struggles with modelling manifolds with holes since either the injectivity of the generator is violated or it is impossible to model overlapping charts.
+Similarly, \citet{DFDKT2018,MLMTT2019,RMP2020} propose latent distributions defined on Riemannian manifolds for representing general topologies. \citet{2022-massa-garbarino-benvenuto} embed the manifold into a higher-dimensional space, in the spirit of Whitney embedding theorem.
 However, these approaches have the drawback that the topology of the manifold has to be known a priori, which is usually not the case in practice.